rossjjennings/cycspec-simulator/README.md

 Creating a `BasebandModel` requires a template profile (class `TemplateProfile`), and a phase predictor (such as a `PolynomialPredictor` or `FreqOnlyPredictor`) with a `phase()` method that can be used to compute the pulse phase at any particular time.
 A `TemplateProfile` can be constructed either directly from Numpy arrays giving the Stokes parameters I, Q, U, and V (or total intensity, I, only) as a function of phase, or from a template file.
 Similarly, a phase predictor can be a `PolynomialPredictor` derived from a polyco file, or a `FreqOnlyPredictor` depending only on the pulse frequency and phase zero point.

-Once the data is generated, scattering can be applied using the `scatter()` method of a `ScintillationPattern` instance, and the data can be folded to form a periodic spectrum using the `cycspec.pspec_numba()` function, or written to disk using the `guppi_raw.write()` function.
+Once the data is generated, scattering can be applied using the `scatter()` method of a `ScintillationPattern` instance, and the data can be folded to form a periodic spectrum using the `cycspec.cycfold_cpu()` function, or written to disk using the `guppi_raw.write()` function.
 Putting it all together, a script to create simulated data based on a simple Gaussian pulse, and fold it to produce a periodic spectrum estimate, might look like the following:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt